melasser22/newLms/shared-lib/shared-starters/starter-health/README.md

 # Shared Starter - Health

-Provides generic health endpoints for LMS services.
+Provides generic health endpoints for Ejada services.

 ## Use cases
 - Standard `/health` checks for databases and dependencies.